MbuguaCaleb/touch-inspiration-simple-react-full-stack-app/README.md

 ```
 (a)Thank you for grating the opportunity of looking on a fullstack react appliation!
 It was such a helpful task.I will see to it that i finish this task moreso the  implementation of it in redux.

+(b)It was great learning quite a great amount of react over the weekend.I will for sure continue even more with this.

 ```